How do I improve how my mixes sound on streaming services such as Spotify, SoundCloud and YouTube?

 Improve the sound of your mixes on SoundCloud and Spotify

 This advice applies to any music streaming site.
-If you do an internet search about the sound quality of SoundCloud, you will find many forum discussions where countless people are expressing their frustration at how their mixes sound after they post them to SoundCloud.
-I sincerely believe it is not SoundCloud's fault.
+If you search the internet to learn about the sound quality of SoundCloud, you will find many forum discussions where countless people express their frustration at how their mixes sound after they post them to a streaming service, such as SoundCloud.
+The issue is not SoundCloud's or Spotify's fault.
 It is possible to achieve a relatively high sound quality on SoundCloud and other streaming audio sites.
-In fact, I like SoundCloud's platform so much that I use it to house some of my mastering samples for this website.

-At the time of this writing, SoundCloud converts all uploads to 128kbps Mp3 format for streaming purposes.
-There are some significant sonic limitations with 128kbps Mp3 format, however, those limitations are a necessary evil because of today's internet bandwidth limitations.
-Despite those limitations, it is possible to achieve a high sound quality when streaming music on SoundCloud.
+At the time of this writing, SoundCloud converts all uploads to a lossy format for streaming purposes.
+While lossy formats have limitations, they are a necessary evil because of today's internet bandwidth limitations.
+Despite those limitations, it is possible to achieve a relatively high sound quality when streaming your music.

-First, it is important to understand a little bit about how Mp3 compression works.
-Without getting too deep into details, Mp3 uses something called "perceptual coding" to compress audio.
+First, it is important to understand a little bit about how lossy compression works.
+Using Mp3 as an example - and without getting too deep into details - Mp3 uses something called "perceptual coding" to compress audio.
 At a very high level, all that means is that the encoder analyzes your music and removes pieces of it that it doesn't think you can hear (elements that are hidden by more prominent elements in the mix).
 For example, at 128kbps, the encoder will remove anything above 16kHz (many people cannot hear too far beyond that point).
-The algorithm also looks for parts of the mix that are masked by stronger elements.
+It may also remove parts of your mix that are masked by stronger elements.
 To get a sense for pieces that get removed, please check my "Issues With Lossy Formats" article.

 - Follow my critical mix tips.
-Remember, because of the points above, the more you can do to achieve a clear, lively, and dynamic mix, the more chance it will sound good when converted to Mp3 128kbps.
+Remember, the more you do to achieve a clear, lively, and dynamic mix, the more chance it will sound good when converted to a lossy format like Mp3.
 Keep your mix open, dynamic and clean.

 - Avoid heavy use of saturation and distortion.
 Distortion is often wide-bandwidth in nature which presents several problems for perceptual coding (i.e. how does it know what parts of the distortion are intended to be "musical" and which are not and could be removed?).

 - Avoid overly dense or congested mixes.
-Make sure that you construct mixes in such a way that each of the elements are clearly defined (have their own space in the mix) and that there is no congestion.
-The most challenging scenario is a mix with several with heavily distorted guitars.
-In that case, it's necessary to carve out enough sonic space for each guitar so that they can clearly be heard.
-If they sound like they are blending into one big guitar sound, then the Mp3 encoder will likely have a big challenge.
+Craft mixes in such a way that each of the elements are clearly defined (have their own space in the mix) and that there is no congestion.
+The most challenging scenario is a mix with several heavily distorted guitars.
+In that case, it is necessary to carve out enough sonic space for each guitar so that they can clearly be heard.
+If they sound like they are blending into one big guitar sound, then a lossy encoder may have challenges with it.

-- Keep peaks below -1dBFS, in fact, I'd even recommend -2dBFS if you are working from a 24-bit file.
+- Keep peaks below -1dBFS, I would even suggest -1.5dBFS or even -2dBFS if you are working from a 24-bit file.
 Since many encoding schemes do not handle peaks that are at (or near) 0dBFS very well, you can end up with a lot of distortion on the transients.

 - Export your mixes in a lossless format such as *.WAV or *.AIF.
 If you export to a lossy format such as Mp3 from the start, then SoundCloud will be re-encoding from one lossy format to another (this is called "transcoding" and it degrades the quality even further).

-- If (and only IF) none of the steps above have helped, consider low-passing your mix with a 6 or 12dB-per octave roll-off so that energy from 14-15kHz and above is reduced, and high-passing it at around 35-40Hz before uploading it to SoundCloud.
-In theory, this step should never be necessary, but in the event that there is something unusual happening beyond the lowest/highest extremes, this pre-filtering stage may help improve things.
+- If (and only IF) none of the steps above have helped, consider low-passing your mix with a 6 or 12dB-per octave roll-off so that energy from 14-15kHz and above is reduced, and high-passing it at around 35-40Hz.
+In theory, this step should never be necessary but in the event that there is something unusual happening beyond the lowest/highest extremes, this pre-filtering stage may help improve things.
+Use caution and careful monitoring, though (there can be music way down at the bottom - the lowest A on a Piano is 27Hz!).

 If you are skeptical about any of my suggestions, above, consider this fact: Mp3 predates the loudness war.
 It was developed in the early 1990s and was made available for widespread usage in 1995.
 The song "Tom's Diner" by Suzanne Vega is considered the "Mother of Mp3" because Karlheinz Brandenburg used this song (among several others of course) to fine tune his Mp3 enoding scheme.
 "Tom's Diner" was released in 1987 - well before the so-called "loudness wars" ever started - and also long before mainstream home recording became as popular and advanced as it is today (in 1987, many home recordists used cassette-based 4-track multi-track machines - how far we've come!!).
 Mp3 has surely evolved also, but it is important to note mixes with very heavy dynamic compression, saturation and "maximization" - that are often heard today - were more of a rarity in 1987.